projectara/greybus-spec/source/index.rst

 unique identifier, supplied by the requestor, and each response will include the identifier of the request with which it is associated.
-This allows operations to complete asynchronously, so multiple operations can be “in flight” between the AP and a UniPro-attached adapter at once.
+This allows operations to complete asynchronously, so multiple operations can be “in flight” between the AP and a |unipro|-attached adapter at once.

 Each response begins with a status byte, which communicates whether